 My last topic is about how membership duties — specifically, reviewing or commenting — will help to create or undermine the community PeerJ is hopeful to create.

 Lifetime membership builds economic loyalty, but this is not what PeerJ needs to make money.
-A member who pays once, contributes the minimum voluntary labor in order to remain a member (a perfunctory congratulations comment on a paper), and submits again over his lifetime costs the company money.
+A member who pays once, contributes the minimum voluntary labor in order to remain a member (a perfunctory comment on a paper), and submits a subsequent manuscript to PeerJ sometime in the foreseeable future costs the company money.
 In the US credit card Industry, this individual is known as a “deadbeat.”
 He cannot be charged for late fees, overdrafts, fines, or interest, which is how these companies make most of their profits.
 Commercial banks don’t like deadbeats and try to find ways to make them into more profitable customers.

 I’m going to assume that PeerJ’s goal is to build a real, vibrant, and collegial community that will translate into bringing in new paying members.
-As long as current members don’t get any perks from bring in a new member (e.g. increasing one’s member level or reviving a lapsed membership, as this starts resembling a pyramid scheme), this is the right plan of action.
+As long as current members don’t get any perks from bring in a new member (as this starts resembling a pyramid scheme), this is the right plan of action.

 There are two problems with this approach.

 First, changing the incentives for providing voluntary labor (reviewing and commenting) may result in lowering the quality of that work.
 Like most authors, I review as a duty, as a favor to colleagues, but mainly to learn something novel and important before everyone else.
 When I respond to an editor that “I’m swamped right now,” I am really saying, “I’ve read the abstract and skimmed through the paper and it’s not worth my time.”
-I was tactful and honest to one editor recently, when I mentioned that he was sending me too many inappropriate manuscripts.
-The incentive to review may change when it flips from a voluntary market to an economic exchange.
+The incentive to review may change, however, when it flips from a voluntary market to an economic exchange.
 In order to remain a PeerJ member, you have to either continue to submit papers, review others, or leave post-publication comments.
 It says nothing about competence.
 Peer review doesn’t need bodies, it needs competent peers.
 Attracting those peers will be the most difficult challenge of PeerJ.

 Second, and more importantly, a community of informed reciprocity requires that a large community be built quickly in order to take advantage of the social network effects.
 Initially, when the community is small, it may be very difficult to enlist a competent member-reviewer for a submitted manuscript.
 PeerJ will need to go outside to the rest of the author community for review help, and this may be difficult to do if the quality of the submitted manuscripts are poor.
 The competition amongst open access journals is getting intense, with one publisher announcing that it will pay prominent authors to write review papers for them (with lots of citations), in order to attract more authors.